-1. The Asian and Middle Eastern Studies Tripos shall consist of three Parts: Part IA, Part IB, and Part II.

-2. The following may present themselves as candidates for honours in Part IA:
+- 1. The Asian and Middle Eastern Studies Tripos shall consist of three Parts: Part IA, Part IB, and Three Parts.
+Part II. - 2.
+The following may present themselves as candidates for honours in Part IA:

-- (a) a student who has not obtained honours in an Honours Examination, provided that he or she has kept one term and that three complete terms have not passed after his or her first term of residence; - (b) a student who has obtained honours in an Honours Examination, in the year next after so obtaining honours, provided that twelve complete terms have not passed after his or her first term of residence. - 3.
-The following may present themselves as candidates for honours in Part IB:1 - (a) a student who has obtained honours in Part IA of the Asian and Middle Eastern Studies Tripos, in the year after so obtaining honours; - (b) any other student, provided that he or she has kept one term and that twelve complete terms have not passed after his or her first term of residence, and subject to the prior approval of the Faculty Board of Asian and Middle Eastern Studies. - 4.
-The following may present themselves as candidates for honours in Part II:1 - (a) a student who has previously obtained honours in Part IB of the Asian and Middle Eastern Studies Tripos under Regulation 3(a), in the year next but one after so obtaining honours, provided that he or she has kept seven terms and that fifteen complete terms have not passed after his or her first term of residence; - (b) a student who has previously obtained honours in Part IB of the Asian and Middle Eastern Studies Tripos under Regulation 3(b), in the year next but one after so obtaining honours, provided that he or she has kept five terms and that fifteen complete terms have not passed after his or her first term of residence; - (c) a student who has previously obtained honours in any Honours Examination, other than Part IA or Part IB of the Asian and Middle Eastern Studies Tripos, in the year next but one after so obtaining honours, provided that he or she has kept seven terms and that fifteen complete terms have not passed after his or her first term of residence, and subject to the prior approval of the Faculty Board. - 5.
+- (a) a student who has not obtained honours in an Honours Examination, provided that they have kept one term and that three complete terms have not passed after their first term of residence; - (b) a student who has obtained honours in an Honours Examination, in the year next after so obtaining honours, provided that twelve complete terms have not passed after their first term of residence. - 3.
+The following may present themselves as candidates for honours in Part IB:1 - (a) a student who has obtained honours in Part IA of the Asian and Middle Eastern Studies Tripos, in the year after so obtaining honours; - (b) any other student, provided that they have kept one term and that twelve complete terms have not passed after their first term of residence, and subject to the prior approval of the Faculty Board of Asian and Middle Eastern Studies. - 4.
+The following may present themselves as candidates for honours in Part II:1 - (a) a student who has previously obtained honours in Part IB of the Asian and Middle Eastern Studies Tripos under Regulation 3(a), in the year next but one after so obtaining honours, provided that they have kept seven terms and that fifteen complete terms have not passed after their first term of residence; - (b) a student who has previously obtained honours in Part IB of the Asian and Middle Eastern Studies Tripos under Regulation 3(b), in the year next but one after so obtaining honours, provided that they have kept five terms and that fifteen complete terms have not passed after their first term of residence; - (c) a student who has previously obtained honours in any Honours Examination, other than Part IA or Part IB of the Asian and Middle Eastern Studies Tripos, in the year next but one after so obtaining honours, provided that they have kept seven terms and that fifteen complete terms have not passed after their first term of residence, and subject to the prior approval of the Faculty Board. - 5.
 No student shall be a candidate for more than one Part, or for any Part and also for another Honours Examination, in the same term. - 6.
 No student who has been a candidate for any Part shall again be a candidate for the same Part.
-No candidate shall offer a paper he or she has previously offered in any other Honours Examination. - 7.
-The Faculty Board shall have the power to issue from time to time supplementary regulations defining or limiting all or any of the subjects of the examination, and to modify, alter or withdraw such supplementary regulations, provided that due care is taken to give sufficient notice of any change.
+No candidate shall offer a paper they have previously offered in any other Honours Examination.